beartell/mbase/docs/source/mcp/quickstart/mcp_server.rst

 In this chapter, we will:

-1. Initialize a STDIO server (if STDIO transport is preferred)
+1. Initialize the STDIO server (if STDIO transport is preferred)
-2. Initialize a HTTP server (if HTTP transport is preferred)
+2. Initialize the HTTP server (if HTTP transport is preferred)
 3. Implement tools such as:
     - **add_int64**: adds two 64 bit integers.
     - **add_float64**: adds two 64 bit floats.